Our products

 • Provençal Rosé: Pale, subtle, with grapefruit notes.
 A perfect summer pairing.

-Vermouth and Other Drinks: Beyond Wine
+Vermouth and other drinks: Beyond wine

-It doesn't all have to be wine.
+Not everything has to be wine.
 These alternatives work exceptionally well with canned goods:

 Vermouth

-Craft Beer
+Craft beer

 • Wheat beer: With notes of wheat and citrus.
 Excellent with sardines and mussels.